 They are often players who have worked hard and shown dedication, physically and psychologically, to achieve their level of skill, and then used those skills to achieve their sporting goals.

-Usually, they will have become adept at managing stress in all its forms, and they can model healthy behaviours and states of mind for both you and your children or adolescents.
+Usually, they will have become adept at managing stress in all its forms, and they can model healthy behaviors and states of mind for both you and your children or adolescents.

 19. Badminton lowers cortisol